 Another reason the public blockchain has gained so many admirers is its anonymity.
 Yes, it is a safe and secure open platform on which you may do good and effective business.
 You also don't have to reveal your genuine identity or name in order to join.
 If your identity is protected, no one can track your network activities.

 However, significant computing power is required, transaction privacy is limited, and security is insufficient.
-These are important issues for blockchain applications across a variety of sectors that you need to know before you create a blockchain.
+These are important issues for blockchain applications across a variety of sectors that you need to know before you consult a Blockchain app development company.

 Public blockchains offer a mechanism to protect app users from their creators by demonstrating that some actions are outside the reach of even the app’s developers’ power.